-Under the conditions of current population decline and collective aging in many rural areas, ambiguous or even contradictory paths of development can be expected: on the one hand, small towns are affected by negative migration and natural balances which might lead to long-term marginalization.
+Under the conditions of current population decline and collective aging in many rural areas, ambiguous or even contradictory paths of development were expected: on the one hand, small towns are affected by negative migration and natural balances which might lead to long-term marginalization.
 On the other hand, they might be target locations of intra-regional amenity-led migration of older and oldest-old generations from surrounding villages.
 Selective in-migration and ageing in place thus reinforce the local aging process.
-Previous research provides evidence for both development paths.

-Eight small towns in six German states are analysed in more detail.
+By way of an explorative analysis, the project was interested in eight small towns in six German states.
 They were chosen because of their demographic development in the past 20 years (population decline and above-average aging) and their settlement structure (core town with a number of rural districts).

-Population registry, census 2011 as well as national survey data are used for secondary data analyses.
-This is supplemented and enriched by semi-structured interviews with local key persons, representatives of senior residents and social services.
+Population registry and census 2011 as well as official documents were used for secondary data analyses.
+This was supplemented by semi-structured interviews with local decision-makers and site visits.

 1. Do small towns in rural areas benefit from regional population decline and aging?